Zeknes/zeknes.github.io/_posts/2023-03-09-add-system-service-script.md

 #!/usr/bin/env python3

 import os
+import sys

-# Prompt the user to input a filename
+# Get the filename from the command-line arguments or prompt the user to enter one
+if len(sys.argv) > 1:
+    filename = sys.argv[1]
+else:
     filename = input("Enter a filename: ")

 # Get the full path to the file
 if filename.startswith('/'):